-Sophie Siddons Photography is the data controller and we are responsible for your personal data (referred to as “we”, “us”, “our” or “I” in this privacy notice).
+Sophie Siddons Photography is the data controller and is responsible for your personal data (referred to as “we”, “us”, “our” or “I” in this privacy notice).

 - Via the contact form

-This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.sophiesiddonsphotography.co.uk, including any information you may provide through our site when making an enquiry.
-Please do not provide others information to us unless asked and approved by the individual.
+This private policy provides you with details of how we collect and process your personal data through your use of our site www.sophiesiddonsphotography.co.uk, including any information you may provide through our site when making an enquiry.

 What data do we collect about you & for what purpose?